shakeel-mohammed/client-server/report.md

 9. the connection is closed gracefully

 # Design
 The design must cater for the connection between the two main components; the server and the client, as well as break down the current state of the simulated ds-sim system at any one time to handle incoming jobs.
-The two main entities in ds-sim are: This is what is used to support the use of scheduling decisions that depend on knowing granular details on each of the following:
+The two main entities in ds-sim are the following, these are the entities that are used to make scheduling decisions:
 - Jobs (including job ID, job type, number of cores required to run the job, etc)
 - Servers (including server ID, server type, number of cores available, number of running jobs, etc)